chore(deps): update dependency numpy to v1.26.4 #16

 Added

-environment variableUsers may now choose to enable only a subset of the built CPU features
+NPY_ENABLE_CPU_FEATURESenvironment variableUsers may now choose to enable only a subset of the built CPU features

 at runtime by specifying the

-environment variable.
+NPY_ENABLE_CPU_FEATURESenvironment variable.
 Note that these specified features must be outside

 the baseline, since those are always assumed.
 Errors will be raised if